Beavertail Cactus &

 • Key Plant Features

 The Opuntia basilaris is a sight to behold with its vibrant colors and interesting texture.
 A single plant may consist of hundreds of fleshy, flattened pads.
-Unlike other prickly pears, its pads are typically blue-gray in color and covered in small, barbed bristles spines that give it a velvety appearance.
+Unlike other prickly pears, its pads are typically blue-gray in color and covered in small, barbed bristles that give it a velvety appearance.

-The flowers of the beavertail cactus add a burst of vibrant color to the desert landscape during early summer.
+The flowers of the beavertail cactus add a burst of vibrant color to the desert landscape from spring to early summer.
 These flowers are typically pink to magenta in color and are absolutely stunning.
 They emerge from the edges of the cactus pads, creating a beautiful contrast against the greenish-blue backdrop.
 The cactus with purple flowers is not only visually appealing, but it also attracts pollinators like bees and butterflies, adding even more life to your garden.

 Watering Needs

 The beavertail cactus has low watering needs, making it a great choice for those who prefer low-maintenance, drought-tolerant plants.
 It's adapted to survive in arid desert conditions, which means it can handle drought-like conditions like a champ.
 It has the ability to store water in its pads, allowing it to tolerate long periods of dryness.
-However, it's still important to water it occasionally, but make sure to let the soil dry out between waterings to prevent overwatering.

 Light Requirement